|Sodium was discovered by Humphry Davy

 Uses of Sodium

-- It also used in improving the structure of certain alloys; soaps, purification of molten metals and in sodium vapour lamps.
+- It is also used in improving the structure of certain alloys; soaps, the purification of molten metals and sodium vapour lamps.

 - Sodium is a component of sodium chloride, which is a very important compound found in the living environment.

 - Sodium is important in the manufacturing of organic compounds and in making esters.